Inside Joe Jonas and Sophie Turner's Under-the-Radar Romance

 While the twosome have been spotted out and about on a slew of occasions, the duo has yet to do a red carpet together and are all but absent from each other's social media pages, save for today's big announcement (and one post from the GoT star last January).

-Previously the singer has dated AJ Michalka, Demi Lovato, Camilla Belle, Ashley Greene and Gigi Hadid.
+Previously the singer has dated Taylor Swift, AJ Michalka, Demi Lovato, Camilla Belle, Ashley Greene and Gigi Hadid.

 In July Sophie talked to Marie Claire UK about how happy she was with Joe, but said there are issues being under the microscope.